 This would also be a great for a gender-reveal party by tinting the cake pop dough either pink or blue and your guests will surely be ecstatic when they take that first bite into these cake pops.

-Shower expecting parents with these onesie cake pops for a sweet & unique gift!
+Shower expecting parents with onesie cake pops for a sweet gift.

 - Cake pop dough